 The Walt Disney amusement parks, commonly referred to as “The Most Magical Places On Earth,” are the most visited vacation destinations in the world.
-We’re willing to bet if you haven’t yet visited Disney World in Florida or Disneyland in California, one of them is, at the very least, on your bucket list.
+We’re willing to bet if you haven’t yet visited Disney World in Orlando, Florida or Disneyland in Anaheim, California, one of them is, at the very least, on your bucket list.
 However, preparing for one of these epic family vacations is no small undertaking.
 From picking the perfect resort to routing out the rides and events that are must-do’s, many people plan their Disney trips many months in advance.
-Additionally, Disney parks require some unique packing items in order to have the most fulfilling, fun, and comfortable experience.
+Additionally, Disney theme parks require some unique packing items in order to have the most fulfilling, fun, and comfortable experience.

 As seasoned Disney park experts, we’ve taken all the guesswork out of the packing planning for you.
 Ensure you bring all the essentials below, along with a dose of patience, to make the very most of this lifetime adventure with Mickey, Minnie, and their closest friends.